Canva Review — All the Pros and Cons

 Using Microsoft PowerPoint to edit a presentation created in Canva

 If you like, you can import PowerPoint files to Canva for editing too.
-My experience of this was less positive — the imported files didn’t really look the same as they did in PowerPoint.
+My experience of this was less positive — when I imported PowerPoint files into Canva, a lot of them ended up quite garbled.

-Some of this was down to font choice (not all the typefaces you have installed locally will be available in Canva), but other design elements didn’t import exactly as hoped for either.
+Some of this was down to my font selection (not all the typefaces installed locally will be available in Canva), but my other design elements didn’t import exactly as hoped for either.

 Importing files into Canva